A Family Business Dedicated to Helping Others

 Today, Danville Development is run by Art’s daughter Lisa Jones and her management team which includes her daughter Stephanie Robinson.
 The company currently manages 25 residential properties, with direct placement services at 13 locations in Salt Lake City, Ogden, Kaysville, Brigham City, South Salt Lake, Tooele, Providence, St. George, and Green River, Wyoming.

 Our corporate offices are located in Midvale, Utah.
 Danville also works closely with partner agencies to find homes for people with disabilities, people suffering from chronic homeless, and people with mental illness.

 Danville’s unique customer-focused management approach assures the highest quality of service to our applicants and residents.
 It takes time and patience to navigate all of HUD’s rules and regulations, to find a new apartment, then qualify, apply, and finally wait for the next available opening.
 All of which makes working with Danville a unique process—we are part property manager, part housing advocate.
 In both cases, the goal is the same—to find low-income seniors and families the affordable housing they need to succeed.

-The Danville team at HUD’s 2017 Affordable Housing Management Association (AHMA) training in Denver, CO.
+Pictured at top: The Danville team at HUD’s 2017 Affordable Housing Management Association (AHMA) training in Denver, CO.